agentmarine/DU-DamageReport/README.md

 # Preview
 <img src="img/1a.png" height="136" width="200"><img src="img/1.png" height="136" width="200"><img src="img/2.png" height="136" width="200"><img src="img/3.png" height="136" width="200"><img src="img/4.png" height="136" width="200"><img src="img/5.png" height="136" width="200">

+# Wiki
+- [Changelog](https://github.com/LocuraDU/DU-DamageReport/wiki/Changelog)
+- [Installation](https://github.com/LocuraDU/DU-DamageReport/wiki/Installation)
+- [Usage](https://github.com/LocuraDU/DU-DamageReport/wiki/Usage)
+- [Roadmap](https://github.com/LocuraDU/DU-DamageReport/wiki/Roadmap)
+- [Known Issues](https://github.com/LocuraDU/DU-DamageReport/wiki/Known-Issues)

 # Important Notes

  This script is comparably intense in regards to DU CPU resources required.
 Using many screens, using it on a ship with many (1000+) elements, clicking rapidly on the settings page, and/or having many damaged elements will most likely cause a script shutdown due to the limited CPU time we get.
 Using less screens and clicking a tiny bit slower during color selection will help.
 For now, I am not limiting the number of screens you can use (up to 8), but you will see that 1-3 screens works a lot smoother than more. - Finally, all scripts you run in parallel share one CPU limit, so I advise to switch this script off while you are using e.g. a heavy flight hud script.
 You have been warned. :)

-Having said all of this, I successfully used the script on a 1100 element L core ship (on one screen) without problems.

-# Wiki
-- [Changelog](https://github.com/LocuraDU/DU-DamageReport/wiki/Changelog)
-- [Installation](https://github.com/LocuraDU/DU-DamageReport/wiki/Installation)
-- [Usage](https://github.com/LocuraDU/DU-DamageReport/wiki/Usage)
-- [Roadmap](https://github.com/LocuraDU/DU-DamageReport/wiki/Roadmap)
-- [Known Issues](https://github.com/LocuraDU/DU-DamageReport/wiki/Known-Issues)

 # Screen And Sign Compatibility
 :blue_square: Not Tested :green_square: Working :yellow_square: Partially Works Without Edits :red_square: Not Working Without Edits